rosalindfranklininstitute/parakeet/docs/source/installation.rst

 - Python development libraries
 - The CUDA toolkit

-On ubuntu 20.04, the dependencies can be install on a clean install as follows:
+On ubuntu 20.04, the dependencies can be install on a clean install as follows (you may need to contact your system administrator if you do not have admin priviliges):

 .. code-block:: bash